Essential Health Benefits

-For individuals with disabilities, the inclusion of rehabilitation and habilitation services in the initial list of Essential Health Benefits was a step in the right direction.
+For individuals with disabilities, the inclusion of rehabilitation and habilitation services in the initial list of Essential Health Benefits was a great victory.
 Many people with disabilities rely on such services, and prior to health reform, many insurance policies did not cover them or severely limited the number of treatments allowed.